 The management of stormwater is regulated through the County's Stormwater Ordinance, which implements the State Manual with additional County requirements.
-In 2009, the State Stormwater Manual was revised to include requirements for enhanced stormwater management through the use of Environmental Site Design (ESD) techniques.
+In 2009, the State Stormwater Manual was revised to include requirements for enhanced stormwater management through the use of Environmental Site Design (ESD) to the Maximum Extent Practicable (MEP).
 All jurisdictions are required to revise their stormwater ordinances to reflect the new requirements.